Abstention/sentinelscope/docs/Quickstart.md

 ## Quickstart
+The mission: clear answers, minimal drama.

-This guide gets you from zero to running scans and producing reports in minutes.
+This guide gets you from zero to “wow, that’s tidy” in minutes.

 ### Prerequisites
 - Python 3.11+